|

 PURPLE HEART

-1. For being wounded in action in any war under condition which entitles the wearing of a wounded chevron.
-2. For those who perform any singular meritorious act of extraordinary fidelity, or essential service.
 In 1942 President Roosevelt issued an Executive Order, which provided that the Purple Heart would be given to all personnel who are wounded in action.
-Subsequent awards same as DSC.

-or questions to |
+Comments or questions to